 They found that those who followed a high fiber diet, also known as a “prudent diet,” were less likely to have tumors containing the F. nucleatum bacteria.

-The data, said co-senior author Shuji Ogino, MD, PhD, provide “compelling evidence” that intestinal bacteria can influence your risk of developing cancer.
+The data, said co-senior author Shuji Ogino, MD, PhD, provide “compelling evidence” that gut bacteria can influence your risk of developing cancer.
 “Though our research dealt with only one type of bacteria, it points to a much broader phenomenon – that intestinal bacteria can act in concert with diet to reduce or increase the risk of certain types of colorectal cancer,” Ogino concluded.

 Though researchers don’t yet know exactly what causes the link between bacteria, fiber, and cancer in the colon, many theorize that too little dietary fiber could lead to inflammation, causing an increased growth in unhealthy bacteria.